mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 "If we have nothing to eat, how will we survive?
 We don't have the luxury of choice," he said in his most scornful tone.
 It was clear he had been waiting for a moment to take his revenge.

-Mel hesitated, thinking of a way out, and then made a peculiar humming sound with her fingers at her neck.
+Melna hesitated, thinking of a way out, and then made a peculiar humming sound with her fingers at her neck.
 Laen-Laen looked over to her for a moment and then slowly approached them, looking around at every corner.

 "Hurry it up!"
 The maman demanded with the bar still at Melna's neck.